 Some are free and others cost hundreds of dollars, so be sure to check the calendar of events to see what’s happening before you book your trip.

-Hug the coast and keep walking north along the lake until you reach the Riverwalk.
+Hug the coast and keep walking north along the Lake Michigan until you reach the Riverwalk.
 This scenic pedestrian path along the Chicago River is the perfect place for a leisurely stroll.

 If your feet are feeling a bit tired from all the walking, you can enjoy the spectacular Chicago architecture on this fantastic river cruise instead.

-Taking in the sights along the Chicago River is definitely one of the top things to do in Chicago in 3 days.
+Taking in the sights along the Chicago River is definitely one of the top things to do in a 3 day Chicago itinerary.

 Wendella Boats has an architecture river cruise that comes highly recommended.
 Make sure you have your camera for this one, as you’ll get some epic views of the city.